 - 2.1.
 The average of the deductions for every exercise and transition is deducted from the maximum score of 10. - 2.2.
 Deductions for falls are deducted from the Performance Score at the end (not averaged). - 2.3.
 See the VASA Guidelines for scoring criteria. - 3.
-Scoring of The Degree of Difficulty exercises for D Grade, 2\ and 3\ Individual Free Tests - 3.1.
-Only the 10 exercises with the highest degree of difficulty will be scored.
-As follows:
+The Degree of Difficulty for D Grade, 2\ and 3\ Individual Free Tests - 3.1.
+Only the 10 exercises with the highest degree of difficulty will be scored. - 3.2.
+Please see VASA guidelines for further scoring criteria.